 guide

-Getting a new boiler fitted can involve some tricky decisions.
+Getting a new boiler fitted can come with some tricky decisions.
 There are lots of things to consider: the type of boiler, the cost of installation, and how long it will take.
-The idea of finding a reliable gas boiler installer – and knowing the right questions to ask them – can seem daunting.
-But fear not: with the right information, you’ll soon be ready to tackle your boiler installation!
+Finding a reliable gas boiler installer – and knowing the right questions to ask them – can seem difficult too.
+But with the right information, you’ll be ready in no time.

 What you need to know to get the best boiler installation

-There are a few key things to bear in mind when getting a new boiler fitted.
-Here are some questions to ask yourself, ahead of speaking to your boiler installer.
-These are also great talking points to discuss with your engineer beforehand.
+Here are some questions to ask yourself before you speak to your installer.
+They’re also great talking points to raise with your engineer beforehand.

-By the way, we’d also recommend making sure that your engineer is on the Gas-Safe register.
+But first, we’d recommend making sure that your engineer is on the Gas-Safe register.
 This means they’re on the list of engineers legally allowed to work on gas equipment.
-To find out more about Gas-Safe, check out our guide to gas safety certificates, and getting a gas safety check.

-1. Do multiple people use the hot water at once?
+1. Does more than 1 person use the hot water at once?

 For example, does your home have more than one bath or shower?
 Or do you need the hot tap in the kitchen at the same time as the shower or bath?